rcrowther/django-category-collection/README.rst

 Data layout in the taxonomy
 ---------------------------
 There are several ways to define a taxonomy structure.
-This taxonomy establishes 'bases'.
+This app establishes 'bases'.
 Each base can contain several trees of 'terms'.

 You can only attach data elements to terms, not the 'base'.
 If you would like a taxonomy where elements can be attached to the base, start a base then add a single term which will be the 'root term'.
 Build from there e.g.::